 Even though this model is by no measure a guarantee that garment workers will be better off immediately, it’s a move in the right direction.
 And not only on the ethical front.
 The business front comes with benefits too.
 Here’s why.

-Also, it takes a lot of hoping out of the equation for everyone included simply because there’s not as much warehousing involved therefore less chance of dead stock.
+Also, it takes a lot of guesswork out of the equation for everyone included simply because there’s not as much warehousing involved therefore less chance of dead stock.

 Yes, absolutely.
 In fact, our workflow is designed to fit this manufacturing method.
 Some of it is down to the type of clients we worked with over the years – marathons and various sporting events and teams that all required a great level of customization for their clothing, especially the t-shirts and oftentimes small batches.